CSA-OCP-GER/azure-serverless-bootcamp/Module 4 - Logic Apps/readme.md

 ![Refresh Logic Apps](./images/refresh.jpg)
 1. Once confirmed, switch back to designer by clicking the **Edit** button, and add a `Parse JSON` action by clicking **New step** and search for it.
 1. Use `Data object` as the input to  **Content**.
-1. The easiest way to create the schema is to generate it using a sample, simply click on **Use sample payload to generate schema**, and provide the sample from **module 3**, as shown below.
+1. The easiest way to create the schema is to generate it using a sample, simply click on **Use sample payload to generate schema**, and provide the sample from **module 3**, as shown below

 ```json
 {
   "orderId": "1",